-- 6.1.4.1 Evaluation of the current situation and preceding events. - 6.1.4.2 Authority, responsibility and role of the officer initiating the pursuit, back up units, supervisory personnel and dispatchers. - 6.1.4.3 Guidance on use of marked, unmarked, or other types of police vehicles in the pursuit.
+- 6.1.4.1 Evaluation of the current situation and preceding events. - Authority, responsibility and role of the officer initiating the pursuit, back up units, supervisory personnel and dispatchers. - 6.1.4.3 Guidance on use of marked, unmarked, or other types of police vehicles in the pursuit.

-6.1.4.4 Guidance on use of roadblocks and other forcible means of stopping a fleeing vehicle.
-6.1.4.5 Criteria for mandated and voluntary termination of pursuit.
-6.1.4.6 Guidance for inter-agency pursuits involving agency personnel who initiate a pursuit that leaves the jurisdiction, as well as requests for assistance by another agency in pursuit within or out of its jurisdiction.
-6.1.4.7 Incident documentation, adm requirements. ninistrative review, and/or annual state reporting t Reviewed: May 02, 2016 Last Updated: May 02, 2016
+- 6.1.4.4 Guidance on use of roadblocks and other forcible means of stopping a fleeing vehicle. - 6.1.4.5 Criteria for mandated and voluntary termination of pursuit. - Guidance for inter-agency pursuits involving agency personnel who initiate a pursuit that leaves the jurisdiction, as well as requests for assistance by another agency in pursuit within or out of its jurisdiction. - 6.1.4.7 Incident documentation, administrative review, and/or annual state reporting requirements.